duburcqa/jiminy/README.md

 ____

-Jiminy is a fast and lightweight cross-platform open-source simulator for poly-articulated systems.
+Jiminy is a fast and portable cross-platform open-source simulator for poly-articulated systems.
 It was built with two ideas in mind:

 - **provide a fast yet physically accurate simulator for robotics research.**